Our Why

 Our Ask

-We live in unparalleled times where real medical advances not only can happen, but with the significant amounts of financial assistance are actually happening.
-Please help us, his parents and founders of A Cure for Robert, Inc., along with countless friends, board members, and family fill the void that currently exists for new treatments, medicines, and advancements for this very rare disease.
+We live in unparalleled times where miraculous medical advances not only can happen, but with meaningful financial assistance are actually happening.
+Please help us, Robert’s parents and founders of A Cure for Robert, Inc., along with countless friends, board members, and family fill the void that currently exists for new treatments, medicines, and advancements for this very rare disease.

 We must succeed.
-This is about our child and thousands of others around the world who need our assistance.
+This is about our child and thousands of others around the world who need our assistance and are looking for Hope.